Chem2527/docker-samples/CI pipeline.md

 dockerregistryServiceConnection: it integrates  acr with azuredevops.

-# CI pipeline for result microservice
+## CI pipeline for result microservice
 please refer to azure-pipelines-result.yml file.

-# error:
+## error:
 There was a resource authorization issue: "The pipeline is not valid.
 Could not find a pool with name azureagent.
 The pool does not exist or has not been authorized for use.
 For authorization details, refer to https://aka.ms/yamlauthz.
 Could not find a pool with name azureagent.
 The pool does not exist or has not been authorized for use.
 For authorization details, refer to https://aka.ms/yamlauthz."

 need to create  agent(virtualmachine in our case) named azureagent in azure.

-# How to integrate azure vm with azuredevops pipelines
+## How to integrate azure vm with azuredevops pipelines
-configure agent on vm and once vm isable to listen the jobs we can run pipelines.
+configure agent on vm and once vm is able to listen the jobs we can run pipelines.
 # stages in ci pipeline
 trigger,resource,variables,steps,tasks

 we are adding extra stage in CI which is (update) where we are writing a shell script in such a way that it will update the manifests for all microservices under k8s-specifications.